kattouf/Sake/docs/commands-run-context.md

 The `Context` is passed to the `run` and `skipIf` blocks of a command to provide all the necessary runtime information.

-Here's a simple example of using `Context` in a command:
+Here's an example of using `Context` in a command:

 ```swift
 Command(